BroadSoft-Xtended/DeveloperPortalDocs/Hub/ApiAuthorization.md

 Hub will store this token and associate with your application and a user.
 Then this token will be sent with all Hub requests.

-We will respond to the POST with a URL that you should be redirecting to in order to display the UC-One Hub authentication success or error page.
+We will respond to the POST with a URL that you should be redirecting to in order to display the Hub authentication success or error page.